The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

-As outlined above, our first step toward proving \cref{cne-upper-bound}, which we take in this \lcnamecref{no-two-high-sec}, simplifies the valuation space by showing that since item prices are independent, any auction that extracts most of the revenue under the assumption that the valuation space is restricted to some \emph{$\bound$-exclusively unbounded} valuation space, i.e., to a valuation space where for each buyer type at most one item has price higher than some $\bound=\poly(n,\nicefrac{1}{\varepsilon})$, also extracts most of the revenue without this assumption.
-This step is formalized by \cref{no-two-high}.
+As outlined above, our first step toward proving \cref{cne-upper-bound}, which we take in this \lcnamecref{no-two-high-sec}, simplifies the valuation space.
+It does so by showing that since item values are independent, any mechanism that extracts most of the revenue under the assumption that the valuation space is restricted to some \emph{$\bound$-exclusively unbounded} valuation space, i.e., to a valuation space where for each buyer type at most one item has value higher than some $\bound=\poly(n,\nicefrac{1}{\varepsilon})$, also extracts most of the revenue without this assumption.
+This subsection is dedicated to the statement and proof of \cref{no-two-high}, which formalizes this step.